The 8th Week of Pregnancy – Your Happiness Continues to Grow

 Small, frequent meals, ginger tea, dry snacks and plenty of fluids can help.
 Avoid strong smells and fatty foods.

-Look for a midwife early on to build a relationship of trust.
-She will support you throughout pregnancy, birth, and aftercare.
+Look for a midwife early to build a trusting relationship.
+She will support you through pregnancy, birth and postnatal care.

 Pushchair